Go Back

 Ingredients

-• 15 Mejdool dates pitted and roughly chopped
+• 15 Mejdool dates pits removed and ripped in half

 • 2 oranges zest AND juice